 Schopenhauer thus believed that love is only advantageous to nature even though people believe it’s beneficial to them.
 He argued that nature makes us attracted to qualities such as strength or beauty because it wants the best for the human species.

-To prove that love is nature attempting to attain its goals, Schopenhauer provided an example of how a man’s love for her woman decreases after a while and the man starts getting attracted to other women so that he spreads his seed to many women and ensure the survival of the species.
+To prove that love is nature attempting to attain its goals, Schopenhauer provided an example of how a man’s love for his woman decreases after a while and the man gets attracted to other women so that he spreads his seed to many women and ensure the survival of the human species.
 He also supported his argument by claiming that a woman’s love towards her husband is constant to ensure there is a supporter that will provide for the future offspring hence securing the human race.